-There were a series of communication gaps between the Secret Service and its law enforcement partners leading up to a gunman opening fire on former President Donald Trump during a campaign rally this summer, local and state police officials testified Thursday on Capitol Hill.
+There was a series of communication gaps between the Secret Service and its law enforcement partners leading up to a gunman opening fire on former President Donald Trump during a campaign rally this summer, local and state police officials testified Thursday on Capitol Hill.

 What You Need To Know

-• There were a series of communication gaps between the Secret Service and its law enforcement partners leading up to a gunman opening fire on former President Donald Trump during a campaign rally this summer, local and state police officials testified Thursday on Capitol Hill
+• There was a series of communication gaps between the Secret Service and its law enforcement partners leading up to a gunman opening fire on former President Donald Trump during a campaign rally this summer, local and state police officials testified Thursday on Capitol Hill

 • The bipartisan House task force investigating the assassination attempt held its first hearing, which focused on the Secret Service’s reliance on state and local law enforcement